pytorch/tensordict/docs/source/reference/tensordict.rst

 tensordict package
 ==================

-The `TensorDict` class simplifies the process of passing multiple tensors from module to module by packing them in a dictionary-like object that inherits features from regular pytorch tensors.
+The :class:`~tensordict.TensorDict` class simplifies the process of passing multiple tensors from module to module by packing them in a dictionary-like object that inherits features from regular pytorch tensors.